alexolivier/cerbos-envoy-example-with-claim/README.md

 Stop the stack with `docker compose down` when you are done testing.

-### Downstream API (`services/api/main.go`)

-- Exposes `GET /healthz` (`ok` body), `GET /openapi.json`, `GET /api/documents`, and `GET /api/{accountId}/documents`.
-The OpenAPI document at `services/api/openapi.json` reflects the runtime behaviour.
-- Both `/api` endpoints require the adapter-populated `x-authz-id` and `x-authz-roles` headers.
-Roles must arrive as a JSON array.
-Optional account context is read from `x-authz-accountId` (or `z-authz-accountId` if Envoy rewrites headers).
-- Each account-scoped request is authorized by first scoping the in-memory dataset to the requested `accountID` and then sending a `CheckResources` call to Cerbos with `document` resources that include the document status and owning account.
-Regular users only receive `published` documents from their own account, while administrators bypass the status check and see everything for the requested account.
-- `GET /api/documents` returns the allowed documents as an array. `GET /api/{accountId}/documents` echoes the provided path parameter as `accountID` and returns the same filtered document list (with the additional `accountID` wrapper).
-- Document objects contain `id`, `accountId`, `title`, `body`, and `status` fields.
-All `x-authz-*` request headers are mirrored back into the HTTP response.
-- Missing or malformed authentication headers result in `401` responses (`{"error":"..."}`), while Cerbos connectivity or decision errors produce a `500` with the same error shape.

 ### Envoy external auth adapter (`services/envoy/adapter/main.go`)

 - Listens for Envoy ext_authz `CheckRequest` calls over gRPC (default `:9090`) and connects to Cerbos using the address from `CERBOS_GRPC_ADDR`/`CERBOS_ENDPOINT` or `cerbos:3593`.